 What is the Function of a Car Wheel?

 Every type of vehicle, from small cars to large trucks, depends on the simplest mechanism to operate: its wheel.
-In recent years, cars have been modified in various bodies, designs, and sizes.
-Some auto parts are now ancient and have been expired or replaced with new versions.
+Recently, cars have been modified into various bodies, designs, and sizes.
+Some auto parts are now ancient and have expired or been replaced with new versions.

 These wheels generate rotary motion and are liable for moving the car from one place to another.
 Without wheels and tires, cars and trucks would be little more than expensive lawn ornaments.

-A wheel has many parts, each performing different tasks, but not everyone who drives a car knows all the parts of a car wheel.
+There are numerous parts of a wheel, each of which has a specific function, but not every driver is familiar with all of them.
 To give you a brief overview of these parts, we’ll explore the basic parts of a car wheel and tire below.

 Parts of Car Wheel